unixwzrd/unixwzrd.github.io/html/_posts/series/local-first-ai-and-agent-operations/2026-09-04-hands-on-put-multimodal-context-hygiene-through-a-test-bench.md

 Render-only mode does not start the proxy or send bytes across a network, so this exercise does not independently prove passive forwarding.
 It shows that selecting a different diagnostic template changes the rendered view without changing the input payload recorded by the tool.
 The proxy's byte-preservation contract is covered by its production regressions and by Hands-On 6A.
 In a live route, the filtering still happens when the selected template renders message history, not while the proxy forwards the request.

 This exercise writes only invented data, but its rendered and raw logs are still content-bearing artifacts.
-Do not repeat it with a private capture merely because the command is convenient.
+I would not repeat it with a private capture merely because the command happens to be convenient.

 ## Step 9: Clean Up the Lab Evidence